openflexo-team/openflexo-production/building-tools/readme-gradle-usage.md

 	- create a directory to contain the pride
 	- go into that directory
 	- pride init
-	- configure the pride (`pride config repo.base.url https://github.com/openflexo-team`) if you have the right you can also use `git@github.com:openflexo-team`
+	- configure pride (`pride config repo.base.url https://github.com/openflexo-team`) if you have the right you can also use `git@github.com:openflexo-team`

 2. add the pride elements
 	- `pride add XX`
 	- `cd XX`
 	- `git checkout gradle-migration`
 	- `cd ..`
 	- `pride reinit -D`

-3. do it for all need element
+3. do it for all needed element, for instance:
+    - `pride gradle build`: build all projects in pride using the `build` gradle target.
+    - `pride update`: pull changes for all projects in pride

 # Creating a gradle branch